Road rage: United States

 In some jurisdictions, such as the Commonwealth of Virginia, it is easier to prosecute road rage as reckless driving instead of aggressive driving simply because the burden of proof does not require intent to successfully convict.

 It is likely that those causing serious injury or death during road-rage incidents will suffer more serious penalties than those applicable to similar outcomes from simple negligence.
 In April 2007, a Colorado driver was convicted of first-degree murder and sentenced to two consecutive life terms for causing the deaths of two motorists in November 2005.

 Fourteen U.S. states have passed laws against aggressive driving.
 Only one state, California, has turned "road rage" into a legal term of art by giving it a particular meaning.
 In Virginia, aggressive driving is punished as a lesser crime (Class 2 misdemeanor) than is reckless driving (Class 1 misdemeanor).

-Historical antecedents in the U.S.

-In 1854, a satirical article describing a hell-bent railroad engineer named "Joe Smashup" intentionally ramming other locomotives appeared in U.S. newspapers.

-U.S. rankings
+Rankings

+United Kingdom

+In the UK, most aggressive driving occurs in the East Riding of Yorkshire, while the least occurs in Durham, according to 2022 surveys.

+United States

 A 2007 study of the largest U.S. metropolitan areas concluded that the cities with the least courteous drivers (most road rage) are Miami, Phoenix, New York, Los Angeles and Boston.
 The cities with the most courteous drivers (least road rage) are Minneapolis, Nashville, St. Louis, Seattle and Atlanta.
 In a 2009 AutoVantage survey, New York, Dallas/Fort Worth, Detroit, Atlanta and Minneapolis/St. Paul were rated the top five American cities for road rage.

+According to the Texas Department of Transportation, there were 2,510 road rage-related accidents in Texas in 2022, with the largest number occurring in the cities of San Antonio and Houston, with Houston road rage incidents increasing 135% since 2016.
+The cities with the highest per capita rates were Midlothian, San Antonio and New Braunfels.